GSA/centers-of-excellence/about/team.md

 teams:
   - title: Leadership
     people:
-      - name: Jennifer Rostami
+      - name: Amiad 'Adam' Grandt-Nesher
-        img:  JenniferRostami19.jpg
+        img:  AdamGrandt19.jpg
-        center: Executive Director
+        center: Acting Executive Director
         bio: >-
-          Jennifer Rostami has over 15 years of experience working in the public and private sector with a background in finance and a specialization in transformation.
-She joined the Centers of Excellence in 2019 and spearheaded Agency Partnerships by helping to grow the reach of the CoE across the federal government.
-Currently serving as CoE Acting Director, Rostami is passionate about the CoE talent and mission of helping agencies modernize.
-Prior to joining GSA, Jennifer served as the Director of Finance and Operations at a marketing technology company, where she helped reduce costs, increase new revenue streams, and streamlined operations.
-Her previous experience also includes working as a management consultant in public and private sector Fortune 100 firms focused on improving operations, and managing and growing a $31M sales territory for a luxury goods manufacturer.
-While earning her M.B.A, Rostami founded a non-profit to help middle school kids learn about their dream careers and connect with professionals for mentoring.
+          Amiad "Adam" Grandt-Nesher is an experienced enterprise leader with a proven track record of bringing about technological change to meet organizational objectives.
+Grandt has over 20 years of experience leading organizations in the financial and public sectors.
+Grandt is currently acting as the Executive Director of the Centers of Excellence.
+In this role, Grandt leads a team of senior experts, enabling technological and organizational growth across the federal government.
+Before joining the CoE, Grandt led Architecture and development teams across the financial industry, where he led the development of global Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) offerings.
+Throughout his career, Grandt has been active in the fight against human trafficking and internet crimes against children.
+He has established and supported several NGOs that partnered with federal and local law enforcement agencies to further the cause.
-        linkedin: jennifer-rostami-154a5a12
+        linkedin: adam-grandt-ht0
       - name: Amiad 'Adam' Grandt-Nesher
         img: AdamGrandt19.jpg
         center: Acting Executive Director